daviddarnes/alembic/README.md

 ### As a Boilerplate / Fork _*(deprecated, not recommended)*_

 1. [Fork the repo](https://github.com/daviddarnes/alembic#fork-destination-box)
-2. Replace the `Gemfile` with one stating all the gems used in your project as well as `alembic-jekyll-theme`
+2. Replace the `Gemfile` with one stating all the gems used in your project
 3. Delete the following unnecessary files/folders: `CODE_OF_CONDUCT.md`, `CONTRIBUTING.md`, `LICENSE`, `screenshot.png`, `CNAME` and `alembic-jekyll-theme.gemspec`
 4. Run the command `bundle install` in the root of project to install the jekyll remote theme gem as a dependancy
 5. Run `bundle exec jekyll serve` to build and serve your site